Lastropy/iainwo.github.io/_pages/notebook.md

 <br><br>

-On,
-- 2019-MAY-12, we started using Notability for our PDFs.
-Before then we were using Apple Notes.
-Apple Notes does not export to PDFs well; it seems to do some conversion between the stored note to a JPEG to a PDF.
-The translation didn't work well for notes longer than a few pages.
-A few of the PDFs you click will be from this time and will be blurry.
-Going forward these export won't be so unusable!
+2019-MAY-12 and forward, we began using Notability to write notes.
+Before then, we were using Apple Notes which exported blurry PDFs.
+If you notice some of the links have blurry notes don't fret, that will no longer be the case going forward - and no it's not your browser that's causing the issue (:

 # Recent Notes